Kinnx/Starcatchers/README.md

 ### What is it？

 This is a small game for Starcatchers!
-Enjoy it!
+Enjoy it!(Maybe a little difficult)

 ### try it: